Welcome to today's edition of the Rush 24-7 podcast.

 I know.

-Greetings, welcome back, Rush Limbaugh, the EIB network.
+Rush Limbaugh, the EIB network.

-And all during the program I kept marveling at how far ahead we were uh from uh last year, and and uh we were all sort of surprised and gratified about that because of the uh challenging economic circumstances this year as opposed to last, with the price of staples being up gasoline and food.
+And we were all sort of surprised and gratified about that because of the challenging economic circumstances this year as opposed to last with the price of staples being up gasoline and food.

-And you know, they're starting to ration food out in California in certain stores.
+And, you know, they're starting to ration food out in California in certain stores.

 There's not enough of it.

-They say it's a dollar is low and the fuel prices are high, and of course they tag on toward the other biofuels might be also causing a problem what with the use of uh crops that we eat now going to make uh ethanol and other sort of thing.
+And of course, they tag on toward the other biofuels might be also causing a problem with the use of crops that we eat now going to make ethanol and other sort of thing.

-I mean, we might have spent a total of 45 minutes on it out of the three hours.
+We might have spent a total of 45 minutes on it out of the three hours.

-In one look, look at it this way.
+Look at it this way.

 In one day.

-So uh thank you all profoundly once again.
+So thank you all profoundly once again.

-Uh and that individual donated a million.
+And that individual donated a million.

-So you could actually, if you want to sum it up, the uh the total last year was 3.3.
+So you could actually, if you want to sum it up, the total last year was 3.3, but we don't look at it that way because it was a standalone came later.

-The audience totals uh this year 2519643, last year 2358420.
+The audience totals this year, 2519643.

 So thank you all very much.